izzy-chang/ENVS-193DS_homework-03/README.md

 - `ENVS-193DS_homework-03.html`: The rendered HTML version of the Quarto document, containing all responses and graphics in final form.

-- `paper_figure.png`: A screenshot of the figure (Fig. 3) from the paper used in the analysis.
+- `paper_figure.jpeg`: A screenshot of the figure (Fig. 3) from the paper used in the analysis.

 - `sketch.jpg`: A photo of the affective visualization sketch submitted for Problem 2.

+- `draft.jpg`: A photo of the affective visualization draft submitted for Problem 2.

 ## Rendered Output